 In addition to being Chancellor at Swinburne, Mr Goldsmith is currently a non-executive director of ASX listed companies Djerriwarrh Investments Limited and SEEK Limited, and NYSE listed Zhaopin Limited.
 He is also president of the Bialik College School Council, a K-12 independent school in Melbourne.

-Mr Goldsmith is a Fellow of the Australian Institute of Company Directors (FAICD), a Fellow of the Financial Services Institute of Australia (FFin), and a CPA member of the Australian Society of Chartered Practicing Accountants.
+Mr Goldsmith is a Fellow of the Australian Institute of Company Directors (FAICD), Financial Services Institute of Australia (FFin), and Australian Society of Chartered Practicing Accountants (FCPA).